piuswa/T-TWR/T-TWR/README_G2+3.md

 # User Guide
 This requires VSCode with the PlatformIO extenstion, at least 2 Lyligo T-TWR radios and one computer per radio.

-- In the file ``platformio.ini`` uncomment the import of the programm you want to use.
+- In the file ``platformio.ini`` uncomment the import of the programm you want to use an comment the one you don't want.
+Currently our addition is uncommented.
 - On the bottom of the VSCode GUI click the tick to build the project
 - Connect each radio to a computer via the USB-C port and click the rightarrow next to the tick to uppload the project to your device.
 - Once the upload is done, click the plug symbol at the bottom of the GUI to open the serial monitor.